IMTEK-Simulation/code-snippets/imteksimcs/cli/NetCDF/README.md

-Python modules related to NetCDF files.
+Command line interfaces for python modules related to NetCDF files.

 - `ncfilter.py`: Extracts subsets (of atoms, specified by GROMACS-type .ndx files) from AMBER NetCDF trajectories in parallel efficiently via